-Sports superstars and mainstream celebrities in their native continent of Africa, both men dream of global Mixed Martial Arts fame and glory… and realize that these dreams are only attainable by coming to the worldwide Mecca of MMA — the United States — and proving that the best of Africa can beat the best of America.
-The two visiting heavyweights will battle in front of the largest crowds of their careers against American opponents at Xtreme Fighting Championships (XFC)’s “Salute to Our Armed Forces 6: Clash of the Continents” on Friday, December 5 at the St. Pete Times Forum in Tampa, Florida.
+Mahlow and Palomino will battle for the lightweight title at Xtreme Fighting Championships’ “Salute to Our Armed Forces 6: Clash of the Continents” on Friday, December 5 at the St. Pete Times Forum in Tampa, Florida.
 This will be XFC’s fifth fight card at the St. Pete Times Forum; the previous four fight cards drew a combined total of 43,700 fans.

 Luis Palomino earned his title shot at by knocking out the previously unbeaten Eric Reynolds in his last fight.
 That victory — Palomino’s fifth in a row since he began training with Nogueira — has left many MMA insiders projecting Palomino as a rising talent and future superstar in the sport.
 Mahlow hopes the drumbeat of hype surrounding Palomino will bring him one step closer to his dream fight against B.J.
 Penn.